Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Classical quadratic gravity at second order

 \subsection{First-class constraints from Stückelberg fields}

-The presence of second-class constraints can be inconvenient for covariant canonical quantization, however, as also seen in \cite{Kubo2022}, it is straight-forward to convert the second-class constraints to first class using a Stückelberg procedure.
-For quadratic gravity, this involves introducing a vector field $A_\alpha(x)$ and a scalar field $\pi(x)$ via the replacement
+The presence of second-class constraints can be inconvenient for covariant canonical quantization, however, as demonstrated in \cite{Kubo2022}, it is straight-forward to convert the second-class constraints to first class using a Stückelberg procedure.
+For quadratic gravity, this involves introducing a vector field $A_\alpha(x)$ and a scalar field $\pi(x)$ by applying the replacement